 Timeline shows investigation of alleged pain meds overdosing

-The hospital has apologized and has placed six pharmacists and 14 nurses on administrative leave during the investigation.
-Neither Husel nor his attorneys have commented about the allegations.

-A review of events so far based on information provided by Mount Carmel Hospital System, details in lawsuits and accounts from patients' family members:

 Oct.
-25: Columbus-based Mount Carmel receives formal report related to care provided by Husel.
+25: Columbus-based Mount Carmel receives formal report related to care provided by Dr. William Husel.

 Nov.
 19: Mount Carmel receives second formal report related to Husel's care and broadens an internal investigation.